namespacelabs/foundation/RELEASING.md

 3. Run the release `goreleaser release --clean`.
 4. After the release is complete, remember to remove the `dist` directory to keep your workspace size small.
+5. **Important**: this creates a _draft_ release in GitHub.
+Remember to publish it manually from GitHub web UI once every artifact is fully uploaded.

 NOTE: all commits end up in an automatically generated changelog.
 Commits that include `docs:`, `test:` or `nochangelog` are excluded from the changelog.